bqy12346/ISS-Tracker/README.md

 - `start_iss.command` was not included because it references `iss_server.py`, which is not present in the uploaded files.
 - `Homepage.html` appears to be an older standalone page and was placed in the archive area instead of the main app flow.

-## Suggested next cleanup

-- Move secrets into `.env`
-- Rename `run_original.py` to something clearer like `tracker.py`
-- Store generated files separately from source-controlled files
-- Add screenshots to the README
-- Add a license